evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 Megaphone already had basic analytics baked into Bluemail and Bluenote—a simple numerical table of send and receive stats.
 When asked about these existing analytics, the unanimous response was, "I ignore them."
 They were described as "untrustworthy" and "wrong".

-We obviously needed to fix the underlying metrics so that they accurately reflected the numbers users saw elsewhere—and we would.
+We obviously needed to fix the underlying metrics so that they accurately reflected the numbers Dropboxers saw elsewhere—and we would.
 Beyond that, I aspired to use data to tell a story.

 (snippet: dropbox/tufte)